paz5at/ocr-case-study/README.md

 - EasyOCR — Apache 2.0 License
 - PyTorch — BSD License
 - Basic frontend upload UI inspired by a ChatGPT-assisted template
+- Used ChatGPT to help with the README

 **LICENSE under the LICENSE file**